Summit Insights lifts Marvell Technology Inc [MRVL] price estimate. Who else is bullish?

-Over the last 12 months, MRVL stock rose by 65.69%.
-The one-year Marvell Technology Inc stock forecast points to a potential upside of 25.22.
-The average equity rating for MRVL stock is currently 1.36, trading closer to a bullish pattern in the stock market.
+The industry’s first SiPho Engine with 200 Gbps electrical and optical interfaces, the device delivers 2x the bandwidth and 30% lower power per bit versus comparable devices with 100 Gbps electrical and optical interfaces.

+The daily chart for MRVL points out that the company has recorded 26.42% gains over the past six months.

-The market cap for the stock reached $57.62 billion, with 865.50 million shares outstanding and 855.97 million shares in the current float.
-Compared to the average trading volume of 13.90M shares, MRVL stock reached a trading volume of 10229098 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+If we look at the average trading volume of 14.01M shares, MRVL reached to a volume of 9909026 in the most recent trading day, which is why market watchdogs consider the stock to be active.

+Here is what top equities market gurus are saying about Marvell Technology Inc [MRVL]:

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for MRVL shares is $88.98 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on MRVL stock is a recommendation set at 1.36.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.